 Devote at least one day to explore the jewels of this former Byzantine center, visiting the vast and interesting Museum of Byzantine Culture.

-In the area near Thessaloniki, there are also a few beaches where to spend some time unwinding and relaxing after so many days on the road.
+In the area near Thessaloniki, there are also a few beaches where you can spend some time unwinding and relaxing after so many days on the road.

 It is a good idea to head to the impressive Halkidiki peninsula, home to some of the most popular beaches in continental Greece.